ProDev007/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home file == changes the working directory to the user’s /root directory.

 3-listfiles file == list file in long format

+4-listmorefiles file == Display current directory contents, including hidden files (starting with .).
+Use the long format.